Ekiserrepe/stopme-hook/README.md

 If we want to completely eliminate the administration of the backup account and that the hook account no longer has a manager, we create an Invoke operation with origin the backup account and destination the hook account.
 As Hook parameter we will add DELE and as value the account translated to HEX where the hook is installed.

-## Testnet Installation and usage
+## How to install the Stop Me Hook on Mainnet?

 HookHash: E31E3F125C377E89ACC76610DD017FBEE434FB5BDAE86DEF3C345B994916C64F

-## Mainnet Installation and usage

 1. You can do it by (XRPLWin Hook Install Tool)[https://xahau-testnet.xrplwin.com/tools/hook/from-hash]

 2. Or you can do it sending the transaction below:

 HookOn is activated to trigger for Invoke and Payment transactions.
-You can verify it copying the HookOn value (0xfffffffffffffffffffffffffffffffffffffff7ffffffffffffffffffbffffe) in this website: https://richardah.github.io/xrpl-hookon-calculator/
+You can verify it copying the HookOn value (FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF7FFFFFFFFFFFFFFFFFFBFFFFE) in this website: https://richardah.github.io/xrpl-hookon-calculator/

     const prepared = {
       "TransactionType": "SetHook",